 Make the High Frequency layer invisible.
 Now you will need only Low Frequency layer to correct the color information it contains by blurring skin texture.
 For this purpose, you need to select Gaussian Blur from the Filter panel.
 Be careful not to overdo on blurring as it can result in non-natural face skin.

 Then make the High Frequency layer visible again and save changes you made.
-Here, you can also experiment with the Clone Stamp tool using soft brush at up to 50% hardness with the same opacity.
+Here, you can also experiment with the Clone Stamp tool using soft brush at up to 50% hardness with the same opacity definition photoshop.
 So, add a new layer and move it to the top of the layers.
 When you apply the Clone Stamp tool using frequency separation technique, pay attention to face color, shading and contours to keep them natural and as much similar to the initial version of how the person looks like as possible.
 Avoid cloning too dark skin into light areas, blending the natural shading and contour violation since it results in change of the facial shape.

 High Pass filter

 Begin with selecting the High Frequency layer setting up the correct High Pass radius.
-Select High Pass in the Filter panel and increase it from zero to some point.
+Select High Pass in the Filter panel in Photoshop and increase it from zero to some point.
 For example, at 1-2px radius it is too hard to notice any excessive tonal transitions, bulky volumes and textures, at 10 px radius you usually see too many fine details, so, you need to choose some number between and make changes both on High and Low Frequency layers using tools we have already talked before, for example, the Healing Brush, Clone Stamp and Gaussian Blur.

 At the final stage, when you are retouching skin texture, you may face different skin related problems, for example, uneven foundation makeup, tired look, large pores, acne breakouts zones, etc. In this case, besides techniques we discussed above you may apply the byRo method which is most appropriate technique for effective overall smoothing.
 It can be applied instead of frequency separation technique as well as after it since it is quite similar but still has some peculiarities.